 Excel VBA: Set Print Area for Multiple Ranges (5 Examples)

-In this article, you will get to know 5 examples related to set print area for multiple ranges using VBA in Excel.
+In this article, we will discuss 5 examples related to setting the print area for multiple ranges using VBA in Excel.

-From the following dataset of the attached picture, we will pick up B4:C10 as the first range and C4:D10 will be our second range.
+In the dataset in the attached picture, we will select B4:C10 as the first range and C4:D10 as the second range.

-So in the output, we will get the same data table like the following one.
+In the output, we will get the same data table as below.

 Insert a New Module to Print Multiple Ranges from Active Sheet On Same Page

-Insert the following code in the VBA Editor and Save it.
+Enter the following code in the VBA Editor and Save it:

 Sub Print_Multiple_Ranges_Active_Sheet()